histefanhere/euler/README.md

 ## Usage

-`generate.py` is used to generate template scripts when you start coding a new problem - all it needs to be supplied with is the problem ID and title.
+`generate.py` is used to generate template scripts when you start coding a new problem - all it needs to be supplied with is the problem ID.
 With these it generates a file like this one:

 ```
 euler/problems$ cat p001.py